-The Benedictines portrayed in Roseman's work range in age from senior members of a community to young novices and those having taken their first vows in making a first committment to a contemplative life of prayer, work, and study.
-Frère Olivier at the Abbey of Solesmes was preparing to take his final vows when in March 1998 Roseman drew the superb portrait of the young Frenchman in prayer, presented here, (fig. 5).
+The Benedictines portrayed in Roseman's work range in age from senior members of a community to young novices and those having taken their first vows in making a first commitment to a contemplative life of prayer, work, and study.
+Frère Olivier at the Abbey of Solesmes was preparing to take his final vows when in March 1998 Roseman drew the impressive portrait of the young Frenchman in prayer, (fig. 5).

-With a painterly use of the chalks and chiaroscuro modeling of light and shade, Roseman has beautifully rendered the face of Don Egidio and conveys a spiritual intensity in this deeply felt portrait of the Abbot of Subiaco.
+With a painterly use of the chalks and chiaroscuro modeling of light and shade, Roseman has beautifully rendered the face of Don Egidio and conveys a spiritual intensity in this deeply felt portrait of the Abbot of Subiaco, (fig. 2).

-Roseman drew the Benedictine monks at the Abbey of Silos, in the ancient province of Castile, in northern Spain.
+Roseman drew monks at the Benedictine Abbey of Silos, in the ancient province of Castile, in northern Spain.
 Silos preserves a splendid eleventh-century Romanesque cloister, an architectural style that spread throughout Europe with the building of monasteries during the High Middle Ages, (fig. 3).
-(See the drawing fig. 6 below and the page "Monastic Journey Continued,'' Page 6 - "Monasteries in Old Castile.")
+(See drawings from Silos on the page "Monastic Journey Continued,'' Page 6 - "Monasteries in Old Castile.")

 Bowing in Prayer, 1982